energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 ----------------------------------------------------

-After having found values for all parameters of the model, as described in the previous sections, it is time to verify that the model's simulation of the 2021 Colombian energy system is coherent with historical data.
+After having found values for all parameters of the model, as described in the previous sections, it is time to verify that the model simulation of the 2021 Colombian energy system is coherent with historical data.
 A practical check is to verify that CO :sub:`2`-eq emissions match.
 Indeed, CO :sub:`2`-eq emissions derive from the laws of natural sciences and are independent of the economic assumptions chosen.
 They therefore give a more objective metric for comparison purposes.